 - Ziplock bags for your phone or anything else you don’t want to get wet

-Flowers are less likely to wilt in the rain.
+Your Flowers Will Actually Like The Rain!Flowers are less likely to wilt in the rain.
 Cooler temperatures and cloudy days are most likely going to keep your flowers lasting longer than hot sunny days.

+Hire The Right PhotographerMost couples are worried their photos won’t turn out throughout the day.
+Using lighting and professional cameras that work really well in the dark, rainy days are no big deal.
 We waterproof all our gear and have become masters at using umbrellas.
 A lot of couples after their wedding or portrait shoot say that they are happy it rained because they got unique photos that none of their friends have!

 As with any wedding, bad weather is the ghost that haunts every bride-to-be in their sleep.
 About a week before the wedding I saw that it was supposed rain!
 Will’s natural talent for putting together a great shot in any condition was certainly noticed!
 It poured rain for half the day, and was cloudy and dark for the other part.
 Once we received our wedding pictures we were ecstatic!
 They made friends of ours wish it had rained on their wedding day.
 (Of course they would have needed Will as their photographer)